nitimis/botwork/README.md

 # oduraja

 Odu Raja is a single-binary, generic and open-source automation framework for acceptance testing, acceptance test driven development (ATDD), and robotic process automation (RPA).
 The syntax is basically plain text with parameters.
-Easily extendible with Rust &amp; Python.
+Easily extendible with Rust, Python & JavaScript.
 An efficient, fast alternative to Robot Framework.

 # Why Odu Raja?